 Variations: Lemon-Orange Scented Chiffon Cake; Mocha Chocolate Fleck Chiffon Cake

 Chiffon Cakes are a member of the foam cake family; that is, they rely upon beaten egg whites to rise but also combine the richness of shortening-type cakes with egg yolks, leavening agents and vegetable oil.

-I have never seen a chiffon cake rise as high as this one does - 5 to 5-1/2-inches!
-The original chiffon cake recipe was flavored with orange juice and orange peel, but now recipes come in many flavors, such as this one does.
-This cake is not too sweet and has bits of semi-sweet chocolate bits throughout.
-It's great served as is, sprinkled with confectioners' sugar, with a simple serving of peaches and a fresh sprig of mint.
+I have created this chiffon cake to rise high - this one reaches heights of 5 to 5-1/2-inches!
+This cake is not too sweet, which is nice, and has bits of semi-sweet chocolate bits throughout.
+It's great served as is, or sprinkled with powdered sugar, with a simple side serving of peaches, garnished with a fresh sprig of mint.

 CAKE RECIPE HELP

-Cake and photo by txbaker26 © Sarah Phillips
+Cake and photo by txbaker26, Premium Member © Sarah Phillips